halukilhan/uys/README.md

+IMPORTANT NOTE:
+Every youtube change (which happens 2-3 times a month) brakes script.
+Maintaining script takes very long time.
+New version of unique youtube skin is simplified to keep updated.
+No settings avaible now.
+Some features will/may return back.
+- Features deprecated:
+- Settings or optional features. (not returning)
+- Flash player features like auto hd, autopause, dash etc.. (not returning) use "yays"
+- Keyboard and mouse actions. (may return)
+- Cool Black mode. (may return upon request)
+- Hiding sidebar. (will return)
+- Other features may return upon request

 ![](http://i.imgur.com/Fr3eZE1.png)
 - you want to watch a video and go to youtube. %80 of page filled anything but video.
 - you just want to see video